vballoli/vit-flax/README.md

 output = model(img)
 ```

+`examples` directory contains code to train ViT on CIFAR datasets.
+# Docs and references

+Documentation for all the modules can be viewed [here](https://vit-flax.readthedocs.io/en/main/).

+# Note
-Note: This repository is still in initial stages.
+This repository is still in initial stages.
 Feel free to [Contact me](https://vballoli.github.io) or raise issues/PR for suggestions, improvements or bugs.

 # Help needed